wheredidfranciscogo/simple-calculator/readme.md

 - [ ] Handle interactive input (prompting the user instead of command-line arguments).
 - [ ] Add unit tests for all features.

----

-## License
-This project is licensed under the MIT License.

----

-## Contributing
-Feel free to fork the repository and submit pull requests for improvements or bug fixes!